cakbaral/binf6110-assignment-4/README.md

 <img width="1920" height="1112" alt="DE_Heatmap_Tissue_1" src="https://github.com/user-attachments/assets/e186736b-8612-457b-997f-65f22eb1eb51" />
 <img width="1920" height="1112" alt="DE_Heatmap_Tissue_2" src="https://github.com/user-attachments/assets/eca02a6e-0c75-4281-a178-89217690c9ad" />

-**Figure 8**: Heat maps of differential expression of log2FoldChange (LFC) in genes from cluster 4 for **tissue type**, using the lateral nasal gland (LNG) as a reference. **(A)**: The first heatmap compares gene expression in the oral mucosa (OM) relative to the LNG.  **(B)**: The second heatmap compares gene expression in the respiratory mucosa (RM) relative to the LNG.
+**Figure 8**: Heat maps of differential expression of log2FoldChange (LFC) in genes from cluster 4 for **tissue type**, using the lateral nasal gland (LNG) as a reference. **(A)**: The first heatmap compares gene expression in the olfactory mucosa (OM) relative to the LNG.  **(B)**: The second heatmap compares gene expression in the respiratory mucosa (RM) relative to the LNG.
 The timepoint was kept constant to day 2 (D02) post-infection.
 LFC shrinkage was applied to all genes using the *ashr* method and ordered by descending log2FoldChange.
 Red indicates more upregulated genes relative to the LNG tissue, whereas blue indicates more downregulated genes.

 <img width="1920" height="1112" alt="DE_Heatmap_Disease" src="https://github.com/user-attachments/assets/c315294e-a289-4f43-ad4f-f79398f7a612" />